-Owning a rental property means staying on top of routine maintenance.
+Owning a rental property means conducting move-in inspections, staying on top of routine maintenance.
 While some seasonal repairs and inspections may seem obvious, there are some you may be overlooking.
 Here is a list of yearly items to inspect in your rental property.
 This will ensure your property remains in outstanding condition.

 As each season brings different weather and conditions, it’s important to maintain a decent yearly schedule.
 Spring is a great time to inspect and prevent moisture damage.
 Summer is all about warm weather, outdoor spaces, and summer pest control.